ExtendedTimeline/ExtendedTimeline/documentation/scenario.md

 ## Avalible Scenarios
 Scenarios is the corner stone of this mod.
 When the war is comming to a close a scenario will be selected for you.
 This is based on sertain parameters if nations exist hwo got defeated as well as what government countries have.

-### #0 Unknown World
+### Unknown World
 When you there are no fitting scenario this senario is selected.

+*Scenario_ID: 0*

-### #1 The Cold War
+### The Cold War
-This is a historical Cold War scenario.
-Experience a Cold War scenario within the vanilla game in all its glory.
+The world have beaten the axis and it is time to divide Europe between the victories powers.
+Soviet to the East and the Allies to the West.
+Navigate the Cold War in a authentic Hoi4 style avoid the inevitable looming war or throw your self and defend the right of your existence in a full scale war.

-**How do i get this scenario?** Play histoircally and make sure the fascists are defeated.
-The scenario is added after the peace conference of germany and japan.
+**How do I get this scenario?** Try play historically and make sure Germany and Japan are defeated.
+The scenario gets enabled after the final peace conference.

+*Scenario_ID: 1*

-### #2 A Fascist World
+### A Fascist World
-Germany have defeated the Soviet Union and the allies decided to surrender.
+Germany stand victorious against the allied powers proving the superiority of the German Rich.
+Germany have manage to extend it self from the Atlantic to the North Pacific.
+But a looming succession crisis is rising.
+Hitler is getting sicker and Germany now needs to decide on what way it should go.

+The allied powers is broken.
+Following the surrender of United Kingdom the island nation have gone in to isolation.
+The United States and Canada in the Americas stands as the last bastions of democracy and freedom in the world.
+But a opportunity might soon present it self.

-**How do i get this scenario?** Surrender to Germany as United Kingdom or USA.
-This option is a decission avalible when the Soviet Union capitulates.
+**How do I get this scenario?** Surrender to Germany as United Kingdom or United States.
+This option is a decision available when the Soviet Union capitulates.
+The AI may do this if war support and the war have going on for too long.

+*Scenario_ID: 2*

 ## Development
 The scenario picker is triggered on a peace conference when its triggered passed year 1945.